radishmouse/react-wizard-duel/README.md

 Demos forms and `useState()`.

-One component needs `useEffect()` to update state when new props are passed.
+Two components need `useEffect()` to update state when new props are passed.

 Creates unique ID with the uuid npm package: `yarn add uuid`